emoriarty/blog/src/pages/beyond-merge/index.md

 ```

 The `—-autosquash` option automatically moves every commit message beginning with
-“fixup!” right before the commit marked to be modified.
+“fixup!” right after the commit marked to be modified.

 ```bash
 pick 7eadcf3 New A file